 Carrots contain beta carotene, the precursor of vitamin A, which helps eyesight, but also helps maintain healthy bones, teeth, soft tissues and mucus membranes, and skin.
 Vitamin A aids collagen production which can help repair damaged skin.

-It turns out that eating too many carrots may have an unwanted side effect.
+Warning: It turns out that eating too many carrots may have an unwanted side effect.
 Too much beta carotene in your diet can make your skin take on an orange hue… or even a sorta tan.

 Is It Healthier To Eat Raw or Cooked Carrots?

 It’s important to have a diet rich in raw and cooked vegetables.
 Is one better than the other?
 Not necessarily.

 Cooking makes food easier to eat because the cell walls become softer and less rigid making it easier for the body to absorb the nutrients.
 Cooked carrots also have more beta carotene than raw.
 Some of the vitamin C in carrots is lost during cooking, but it’s easily remedied by consuming plenty of foods that contain vitamin C.

 What kind to use in a carrot smoothie?